schematical/sc-chrome-ext/packages/server/README.md

 # Schematical Agent Server

 Node/Express service that fronts LangChain for the Chrome extension.
 It exposes a `/chat` endpoint used by the extension's background script and can also be deployed as an AWS Lambda function via `@codegenie/serverless-express`.
+Incoming agent payloads are hydrated into LangChain-compatible tools through the shared `langchain-a2a` workspace package.

 ## Development